 Making the decision to leave a stable teaching career can be incredibly hard and the future may seem uncertain and even intimidating.
 You need to carefully weigh up the perceived perks, like 'holidays', with the disadvantages, such as ever-increasing pressure.

 Even great teachers will admit that teaching is an incredibly challenging and exhausting job.
 Lack of support and increasing, unsustainable workloads are common complaints — and the reality for many.
-Alternatively, for some teachers, there is just the realisation they are not compatible with their teaching job.
+Alternatively, for some teachers, there is just the realisation they are not compatible with their online tutoring jobs.

 Whatever the reason, many teachers find themselves considering an alternative career path.
 They are questioning the suitability of their current qualifications and the availability of jobs for ex teachers.